 Enjoy & Thanks for Looking!

-From planning and scouting to shooting and post processing, provided below is your definitive guide to becoming a master of viewing & photographing of the Northern night skies.
+From planning and scouting to shooting and post processing, provided below is your definitive guide to viewing & photographing of the Northern night skies.

 |The Northern Lights Dancing Through the Skies—70 Degrees North, Norway Camera Settings: 20 Seconds, f/2.8, IS01200|

 As goes for all of my tutorials, this one is dynamic and will continue to change & grow over time as I learn new skills, tips, tricks and other pertinent information.
 This being said, feel free to stop back in from time to time:)

 My new full length book, Photograph the Night Sky, has just been released & I want you to have the first 70 pages for free.

 Photograph the Night Sky is Your Definitive Guide to Milky Way, Star Trail, Northern Lights, Moon & Night Sky Photography!

 It also contains detailed information & video tutorials on composition, scouting, planning & weather, as well as many other skill sets which apply to landscape photography.

 In February (2014) travel photographer Conor MacNeill & I ventured to the Arctic ( Norway / Sweden ) during the winter months to photograph the Aurora.
 Much of our trip was spent constantly watching the weather for clear skies and strong aurora activity.